Applications will be accepted and reviewed through December 14, 2018.

 Basic Qualifications: Applicants must hold an advanced degree (minimally a Master’s degree or equivalent degree) and have work experience in the field of expertise at the time of application.
 Applicants must be able to legally work in the United States.
 The Department is unable to arrange visas/work permits for Lecturer positions.

 Salary Range: Salary will be commensurate with degrees currently held, past college-level teaching experience, work experience and history, and equity within the department.
 Minimum annual full-time salary rate is $53,402.

 To apply: Please submit applications electronically through Berkeley’s Academic Personnel Recruiting website: https://aprecruit.berkeley.edu/apply/JPF01631

 - Statement of Interest, including description of specific area of planning that the candidate is qualified and interested to teach in (required)

 - Sample course description or course outline (optional)

-Applications will be accepted and reviewed through December 31, 2017.
-Appointments for summer session are usually reviewed by April, for fall semester by May, and for spring semester in October.
-If you wish to remain in the pool after December 31, 2017 you will need to reapply.
+Applications will be accepted and reviewed through December 14, 2018.
+If you would like to continue to be considered after that time you will need to submit a new application when the new pool opens.
+Appointments for summer session are usually reviewed in April, for fall semester in May, and for spring semester in October.

 Please direct questions to Department Manager Malla Hadley at email@example.com.

-We encourage applications from individuals who will contribute to diversity in higher education.
+The Department is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching.
 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy see: http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct.